,Customer Stationery.jpg

 A slip for every occasion

-So, having finally paid the duty and secured smooth passage for debits to your account, was paying IN any easier to negotiate?
+So, having finally paid the duty and secured smooth passage for debits to your account, is paying IN any easier to negotiate?

 Sep 1.jpg